dim-gggl/super-pocket/docs/index.rst

    Beautiful terminal rendering of Markdown files with syntax highlighting and rich formatting

 **Project Export**
-   Convert entire projects to single Markdown files for easy sharing and documentation
+   Convert entire projects to single Markdown files for easy sharing (e.g. for LLMs) and documentation

 **README Generator**
    Inspect a repo and spit out a push-ready README (interactive or one-shot)

 **Agent Templates**
-   Manage and distribute AI agent configuration templates for consistent AI-assisted development
+   Manage and distribute AI agent configuration templates for consistent AI-assisted development (e.g. AGENTS.md)

 **Cheatsheets**
    Quick access to development cheatsheets and reference materials